bioker/knowledge/books/design/PROGRAMMER-PRAGMATIK.md

         + Take responsibility for yourself and your actions
     + Provide options, don't make lame excuses
 + Big troubles grows from small ones
-    + If a one broken window don't repaired long time, then people will think that building is probably abandoned, then, for example, graffiti, damage, can appears there and in the end, building will be real abandoned
+    + If a one broken window doesn't repaired long time, then people will think that building is probably abandoned, then, for example, graffiti, damage, can appears there and in the end, building will be real abandoned